bohnertchris/experience-manager-htl.en/help/using/expression-language.md

 The names of variables, called identifiers, conform to certain rules.
 They must start with a letter (`A`-`Z` and `a`-`z`), or an underscore (`_`), and subsequent characters can also be digits (`0`-`9`) or colon (`:`).
 Unicode letters such as `å` and `ü` cannot be used in identifiers.

-Given that the colon (`:`) character is common in AEM property names, it is convenient that it is a valid identifier character:
+Given that the colon (`:`) character is common in AEM property names, it should be emphasized that it is conveniently a valid identifier character:

 `${properties.jcr:title}`